opnsense/docs/source/manual/how-tos/nat_reflection.rst

         *  Changes the destination port of a packet
         * `Firewall --> NAT --> Port Forward` using the option *Redirect target port* in a rule

 If you create a DNAT rule, you enable all clients in the WAN access to an internal IPv4 address.
 The OPNsense acts like a translator, translating IPv4 addresses between client and server.
-The OPNsense writes all translations into a file, which is called NAT table.
+The OPNsense writes all translations into a file called the NAT table.
 It knows exactly how traffic should flow back and forth with the translations in place.

 ..
 Warning::
     NAT is not a security feature.
 It only acts as a translator.
 If you want security, you need firewall rules in addition.